bellinux/pframework/configuration.md

 ## Defining Connected Devices

-Each page in a Protobject application corresponds to a device or a specific interface within the system.
-The `Protobject.initialize([])` function takes an array of objects, each representing a device/page with specific attributes.
-Each object inside `Protobject.initialize([])` can contain the following parameters:
+In a Protobject application, each page represents either a device or a specific interface within the system.
+The `Protobject.initialize([])` function accepts an array of objects, where each object defines a device or page with specific attributes.
+These objects can include the following parameters:

 | Parameter   | Type    | Default | Description |
 |------------|--------|---------|-------------|